School of Geography

 My book, Subaltern Frontiers: agrarian city-making in Gurgaon, India was published by Cambridge University Press in December 2022.
 The book explores the social, political and economic geographies of India's spectacular urban transformation since the early 1990s, examining the development of the 'Gurgaon model' of privatised urban planning and development.
 The book argues that the production of real estate and labour markets in Gurgaon has relied upon the speculative remediation of agrarian property regimes, governance institutions, and class structures.
 The book builds upon scholarship within subaltern studies, postcolonial marxist geographies, feminist geographies and anthropologies of global real estate to develop a reading of contemporary urbanisation in north India.

-Elsewhere my work has been published in Antipode, City, International Journal of Urban and Regional Research, Focaal, Geoforum, and Environment and Planning E: Nature and Space.
+Elsewhere my work has been published in Transactions of the Institute of British Geographers, Antipode, Urban Geography, City, International Journal of Urban and Regional Research, Focaal, Geoforum, and Environment and Planning E: Nature and Space.

 Teaching Summary

-My teaching focuses on introductory and advanced modules in Urban Geography, Digital Geography, Political Economy, International Development, and the Geographies of Gender, Labour and Property.
+My teaching focuses on advanced modules in Urban Geography, Digital Geography, Political Economy, International Development, and the Geographies of Gender, Labour and Property.

 PhD Supervision: